metabase/metabase/docs/administration-guide/01-managing-databases.md

    - Database Name - Find this under "Configuration Details"
    - Password - Ask your database administrator for the password.

+#### Errors When Connecting

+If you're experiencing errors when connecting to your database, check our [troubleshooting guide](../troubleshooting-guide/datawarehouse.md) for help.

 ### Secure Socket Layer (SSL)

 Metabase automatically tries to connect to databases with and without SSL.
 If it is possible to connect to your database with a SSL connection, Metabase will make that the default setting for your database.
 You can always change this setting later if you prefer to connect without this layer of security, but we highly recommend keeping SSL turned on to keep your data secure.